By: Sharon Aron Baron

 3. Should a red light camera be placed in front of a hospital emergency room entrance?

-4. If a land developer, charter school company, person, business, anyone, gives you money for a new car what do you do?
+4. What do you do if a land developer, charter school company, person, business, anyone gives you money for a new car?

-5. What public schools are in my boundaries?
+5. What public schools are within my boundaries?

 6. Is Tamarac University a real University?

 Answers after article.

 In 2016, the City of Tamarac will have two seats for City Commission on the ballot.
 If you are a civic-minded resident interested in our local government, consider throwing your hat into the ring.
 And don’t think that you need to be someone who has a higher education to run for office in this City.
 Although it will put you ahead of many current commissioners, it won’t make you a better person.

 Currently, we have a former telecommunications employee for a department store – which now says on the City’s website that she was a former “Director” of Telecommunications and a couple of commissioners with office experience and big titles sitting on boards.

 Our current mayor has a respectable background for someone in his position: A great educational background from universities every parent would love to send their child to, and his experience in finance and public policy and employee pensions are invaluable when information is presented by the Finance Director on the budget, pensions, purchasing and contracts.
 Not great in the people area, but you can’t have it all.
 And if you aren’t the whole package, don’t fret.